Getting Started Guide

 • A unified API for all notification types using the send() method.

-• Hooks and Emitting built in by default for extendability and observability.
+• Event Emitting built in by default for extendability and observability.

 • Send Strategy (Round Robin, Fail Over, All) Choose the best delivery method for each notification.